-The Society for Creative Anachronism, or SCA, is an international organization dedicated to researching and re-creating the arts, skills, and traditions of pre-17th-century Europe.
-Our “Known World” consists of 19 kingdoms, with over 30,000 members residing in countries around the world.
-Participants, dressed in clothing of the Middle Ages and Renaissance, attend events which may feature tournaments, arts exhibits, classes, workshops, dancing, feasts, and more.
+The Society for Creative Anachronism (SCA) is an international organization dedicated to researching and re-creating the arts, skills, and traditions of pre-17th-century cultures.
+Our “Known World” consists of 20 kingdoms, with over 30,000 members residing in countries around the world.
+Participants, dressed in pre-17th-century clothing, attend events which may feature tournaments, arts exhibits, classes, workshops, dancing, feasts, and more.
 Our “royalty” hold courts at which they recognize and honor members for their contributions to the group.

 Members of the SCA study and take part in a variety of activities, including combat, archery, equestrian activities, costuming, cooking, metalwork, woodworking, music, dance, calligraphy, fiber arts, and much more.
 If it was done in the Middle Ages or Renaissance, odds are you’ll find someone in the SCA interested in recreating it.

 What makes the SCA different from a Humanities 101 class is the active participation in the learning process.
 To learn about the clothing of the period, you research it, then sew and wear it yourself.
 To learn about combat, you put on armor (which you may have built yourself) and learn how to defeat your opponent.
 To learn brewing, you make (and sample!) your own wines, meads and beers.